dasisdormax/csgo-multiserver/README.md

 The server settings themselves are instance-specific and can be configured in `$INSTANCE_DIR/msm.d/cfg/server.conf`.
 Most importantly, you should check and set the `GSLT`, `IP` and `PORT` variables for every new instance.

-**TO BE IMPLEMENTED:** Support for workshop maps, configuration and installation of addons, GOTV Settings have to be tested/refined.
+**TO BE IMPLEMENTED:** Support for workshop maps, GOTV Settings have to be tested/refined.